kkmarkel/AcquaiNote/README.md

 Make separate profiles for the people you meet, take notes about their names, connections, important dates, likes and dislikes.

+## Usage

+AcquaiNote is built using kivy and kivymd python lybraries.
+Cyurrently, he app can be run on Windows 10, but I plan to release the APK version for Android platform usage in the near future.

 ## Contributing
 The app is still in production!